US Education Businesses Should Invest in Digital to Get More Chinese Clients (2020)

 Large number of Chinese students in the U.S.A.

 China is the main market for US universities.
-In 2000, 10% of overseas students in the US were Chinese now 3 out of 10 foreign students is Chinese (304,040 Chinese students in the US).
+In 2000, 10% of overseas students in the US were Chinese now 3 out of 10 foreign students are Chinese (304,040 Chinese students in the US).
 In 2019, there is a total of 369,548 Chinese students enrolled in the US.
-China has the highest student populations in the US.
+China has the highest student population in the US.

 In 2005, there was about five times more Chinese graduate than undergraduate Chinese student.
 It has now totally shifted.
 Since 2014, there are now more Chinese students enrolled in Undergraduate programs than Graduate programs.
 The impact in 2018 on the US economy from Chinese student enrollment was $14.9 billion.